Kernix13/markdown-cheatsheet/README.md

 ### Comments

 This is a nice way to add a comment in the editor view of your markdown file.
+This would be good for teams members editing a documentation page for a new section.
 The best way is to use HTML syntax:

 <!--There is a comment here that you can't see -->